 The maximum two $10,000 annual training allowances and $3,000 completion allowance payable to scholars will be paid in the regular pay cycle and taxed accordingly.

-No, you will receive up to $23,000 throughout your training, paid in three installments (two $10,000 instalments while studying and $3,000 upon completion of your studies).
+No, you will receive up to $23,000 throughout your training, paid in instalments, dependant on your study pattern and on receipt of your semester enrolment advice.
 Funds will be paid to you alongside your regular pay and will be taxed.
-You are to use the funds towards the cost of course fees.

 The total amount paid by the department for this scholarship program is capped at $23,000.

-The department will not pay for any unit for which you receive advanced standing for or academic credit granted.
+The department will not pay for any subject for which you receive advanced standing for or academic credit granted.

 Permanent teachers and school leaders

-Yes, if you meet the eligibility criteria for the Inclusive Practice in Education Scholarship program, you can apply.
+Yes, if you meet the eligibility criteria for the Inclusive Practice in Education Scholarship program for the generalist special education teaching codes, you can apply.

 Yes, you will have the option to remain at your school while you undertake your qualification and once your studies have been completed.

-Successful applicants are required to sign a Deed of Agreement with the department, committing them to:
+Successful applicants are required to sign a Scholarship Agreement with the department, committing them to:

 - complete a masters in inclusive/special education, a masters with specialisation in the area of deaf and hard of hearing or blind and low vision or a graduate diploma in inclusive/special education within two years

-- remain in our employment for at least three years following the completion of your studies
+- remain in our employment for at least three years as a permanent full-time teacher following the completion of your studies.

 Yes, you’ll be entitled to 8 days per year (12 months) of study leave however, the taking of study leave days must be discussed with and approved by your school principal.
 If you are a part-time teacher, study leave is provided on a pro-rata basis dependent on the number of days worked per week.